Foundations

 They do not chart the terrain.

-They reinforce what has already been named.
+They reinforce what has already been witnessed and named.

 What Foundations Are Not